Our Professional Staff

 Registered Circle of Security® Facilitator

-Kelly has over 13 years of experience in mental health and social services, and is dedicated to providing compassionate and effective therapy to individuals ages 12 and up.
+Kelly has nearly 15 of experience in mental health and social services, and is dedicated to providing compassionate and effective therapy to individuals ages 12 and up.
 As a Licensed Independent Clinical Social Worker (LICSW), she specializes in using a Brain-Body Model of therapy, which integrates the latest neuroscience with traditional therapeutic practices to support emotional and mental well-being.

 Kelly works with clients in a way that goes beyond traditional therapy, encouraging creative and holistic approaches to healing.
 She believes in a deep collaboration with each client, tailoring treatment to best suit their individual needs, and guiding them to achieve their therapeutic goals.
 Her approach is flexible, client-centered, and intentional - avoiding the "rainbows and butterflies" of traditional therapy.